 Early exposure to scientific discovery is fundamental to creating not only scientists and physicians, but also scientifically literate and engaged teachers, businesspeople, and policy makers.
-Through our high school research program, the Mount Desert Island Biological Laboratory engages students early in their education, at a time when they are considering college education and future career paths.
+Through our high school research program, the MDI Biological Laboratory engages students early in their education, at a time when they are considering college education and future career paths.
 High school participants in our research program are offered opportunities to learn from scientists how they work, what inspires them, and how to continue in science in college and beyond.
-Summer fellowships (internships) and a one-week course are offered.
+In 2014, the one-week course "Infinite Variations" will not be offered.

 During the traditional academic year, MDIBL hosts a small number of high school students who conduct research in the laboratory of a resident faculty member.
 Academic year fellowships are by application only and are coordinated in conjunction with the Mount Desert Island High School.
 Students interested in Academic Year fellowships apply through a common Jackson Laboratory/MDIBL application due in mid-summer, in advance of the subsequent academic year.
 Enrichment activities are coordinated by MDIBL, JAX and MDIHS.
 Students earn credit for most academic year fellowships.